 Sony SmartKey app lets you personalise the remotes call key

 Quality of Sound: Reproduces Bass that is worthy of its name

-Sony has made a name for itself for making affordable headphones that have a mix of great and clear sound but also having focus on the bass.
-Now bass is a tricky aspect to manage, have too less of it and the sound feels lacking, Have too much bass and well your not going to hear anything else clearly.
+Sony has made a name for itself for making affordable headphones that have a mix of great and clear sound but also has a focus on the bass.
+Now bass is a tricky aspect to manage, have too less of it and the sound feels lacking, have too much bass and well your not going to hear anything else clearly.

 The Sony MDR XB550AP manages to beautifully manage the bass without it overpowering the mids and highs.
-Mr.Jacob loved that the headphone could deliver top-notch sound quality for its relatively low price.
+Mr.Jacob loved that the headphones could deliver top-notch sound quality for its relatively low price.
+While the AKG K52 still inches ahead due to its airy presentation and much more balanced sound, the XB550AP makes sense for people who love a lot of bass in their music.
 The warm sound reproduction also makes them great for not just music listening but also movie watching.

 As far as noise isolation goes this headphone managed to suppress external noises to a great extent thanks mainly to the thickness and diameter of the padding.